Merch By Amazon (Amazon Merch) Beginners Guide

 For a business that supposedly centres on design, interestingly design is not the most important aspect in your Amazon Merch Enterprise.
 You have to realise that your designs are swamped amongst millions of t-shirts on Amazon and even if you have the most incredible, beautiful design it’s not going to be found unless people are searching for keywords that are part of your listing.
 And if it’s not found, obviously it doesn’t sell.

 So not only do you need to make sure that you have good keywords, you need to make sure that people are searching for those keywords.
 The easiest way is utilising merch informer which will show you how popular t-shirts featuring certain keywords are by analysing it against the BSR (Best Seller Rank) and converting that into estimated sales which you can use to determine if your keywords are generating enough interest.
-You can also just starting typing in the Amazon Auto Suggest search form – if as you type your keyword or phrase comes up, then that means that people are searching for it.
-Unfortunately using this method you will find it difficult to determine if these searches convert into sales.
+You can also just starting typing in the Amazon Auto Suggest search form.
+For example begin to type a phrase and the suggestion will show you common terms that match.
+Additionally pick a t-shirt phrase and type it in.
+Most of the time the result page will show not only tees for that design but also other related tees, expanding your possibilities.

 Remember, you have 4 (potentially 5) locations to get keywords into your design so don’t waste or overlook them: